Lead Opinion

 1. The Worrell test

-The plaintiff in Worrell was a former FBI agent who, in 1986, testified as an expert for the defense in a criminal case involving the killing of an undercover agent for the Oklahoma Bureau of Narcotics and Dangerous Drugs (“OBNDD“).
+The plaintiff in Worrell was a former FBI agent who, in 1986, testified as an expert for the defense in a criminal case involving the killing of an undercover agent for the Oklahoma Bureau of Narcotics and Dаngerous Drugs (“OBNDD”).
 Id. at 1201.
 This testimony generated considerable anger among OBNDD agents.
 Id. at 1202.
-Approximately nine years later, the plaintiff applied for an investigative position with the District Attorney‘s office for the Twentieth Judicial
+Approximately nine years later, the plaintiff applied for an investigative position with the District Attorney’s office for the Twentieth Judicial

-The plaintiff sued the District Attorney, the OBNDD agent, and certain of the agent‘s superiors for violation of the plaintiff‘s free-speech rights under the First Amendment.
+The plaintiff sued the District Attorney, the OBNDD agent, and certain of the agent’s superiors for violation of the plaintiffs free-speech rights under the First Amendment.
 Id. at 1203.
-The court applied the Pickering test to the plaintiff‘s claims against the District Attorney as the plaintiff‘s prospective employer, and concluded that the plaintiff could not satisfy the “balancing” prong as a matter of law.
+The court applied the Pickering test to the plaintiffs claims against the District Attorney as the plaintiffs prospective employer, and concluded that the plaintiff could not satisfy the “balancing” prong as a matter of law.
 Id. at 1207-09.
-However, with respect to the OBNDD agents, the Court found that there were “serious risks” in applying the Pickering balancing test to retaliation claims against “an official outside the employing agency,” because to do so could effectively give such a third party an impermissible veto over the employer‘s personnel or contractual decisions.
+However, with respect to the OBNDD agents, the Court found that there were “serious risks” in applying the Pickering balancing test to retaliation claims against “an official outside the employing agency,” because to do so could effectively give such a third party an impermissible veto over the employer’s personnel or contractual decisions.
 Id. at 1210.
 Specifically, a third party, upon whose cooperation an employer depended, could refuse to cooperate with the employer unless a particular employee was fired, demoted, or transferred.
 Id. at 1210-11.
 In this way, the third party could “effectively create the very workplace disruption that, under the Pickering approach, could be used to justify the limitation of First Amendment rights.”
 Id. at 1211.

-- that the defendant‘s actions caused the plaintiff to suffer an injury that would chill a person of ordinary firmness from continuing to engage in that activity; and
+(1) that the plaintiff was engaged in constitutionally protected activity; (2) that the defendant’s actions caused the plaintiff to suffer an injury that would chill a person of ordinary firmness from continuing to engage in that activity; and (3) that the defendant’s adverse action was substantially motivated as a response to the plaintiffs exercise of constitutionally protected conduct.

 Id. (internal quotation marks omitted).